 • Your current student status (freshman, full time, for example)

-• Other financial aid you’re received so far
+• Other financial aid you’ve received so far

 • Anticipated graduation date

-• Cosigner and cosigner’s information, if applying with a cosigner
+• Student loan cosigner and cosigner’s information, if applicable

-Private student loan lenders may let you submit your loan application online, and some may even be able to give you an answer in only a few minutes.
+Private student loan lenders may let you submit your loan application online, and some may even be able to give you an answer the same day.
 Of course, underwriting timeframes and documentation requirements can vary greatly by lender.

 Private student loans are granted based on your income, credit history, and credit score, among other factors.
 That means the lender looks at your history of borrowing money and paying it back.
 This history also determines your loan’s interest rate.

-If your credit history is unestablished or less than stellar, applicants may consider adding a cosigner to the loan: they will be responsible for paying it if you are unable to do so.
+If your credit history is unestablished or less than stellar, applicants may consider adding a cosigner to the loan: that person will be responsible for paying it if you are unable to do so.

-Interest rates on private student loans can be fixed-rate and a variable interest rate.
+Interest rates on private student loans can be fixed-rate or variable interest rate.
 Fixed rates do not change over the life of the loan.
 Variable interest rates could increase or decrease due to the financial index that determines the variable rate, or other factors as determined by your lender.
 Your total monthly payment could vary based on the loan’s current interest rate.